Honor of Kings: Gameplay

 Honor of Kings is a multiplayer online battle arena (MOBA) game in which the player controls a character with unique abilities and competes to defeat non-player characters and opponents to gain experience points and gold.
 With experience points, players can unlock their characters' abilities or further augment the power of their existing abilities.
 The highest level that each hero can reach in the game is level 15.
 Each level up not only improves the attribute values of the character players control but also gives them a skill point to upgrade their skills.
 There is a character called "Jiang Ziya" in the game who can use his unique "Fengshen" skill to remove the level limit for himself and another character.
 However, after level 15, he can only improve the attribute values of the character.
 Gold can be used to purchase items at the shop that uniquely change specific attributes of the character.

 To win a game, players need to knock down the enemy's defensive structures, called turrets.
 Victory is achieved by destroying the opponent's base crystal, located within the enemy team's base.
 Specific gameplay mechanics vary depending on the game mode chosen.

 Experience and gold are also earned across matches and applied to player accounts.
 Accounts start at level 1, with level 30 being the maximum level.
+In the global release, however, the level cap is removed.
 Upon leveling up, users receive bonus in-game awards.
 Leveling up also unlocks certain summoners' abilities that can be applied to every hero the summoner uses.
 Gold can be used for a variety of purposes, such as purchasing new heroes.

 Types of damage

-Physical damage

-It is the most common damage in the game and appears with damage numbers in red.
+Physical damage is the most common damage in the game and appears with damage numbers in red.
 Physical damage can be decreased by armor.

-Magical damage

-It appears with damage numbers in purple.
+Magical damage appears with damage numbers in purple.
 Magical damage can be decreased by magical resistance.

-True damage

-It is the most powerful damage.
+True damage is the most powerful damage.
 This damage cannot be reduced by armor; it can be only decreased by damage-decrease buffs or skills.

-Critical damage
+Damage numbers appear in white.
+Shields that block true damage are possessed by only a few characters, and show up as a yellow section on the healthbar.

-It deals massive damage in crit chance (percentage %); it can be physical, magical or true damage.
+Critical damage deals massive damage in crit chance (percentage %); it can be physical, magical or true damage.